 Santa Ana High School Attendance Options

-Santa Ana has not one, not two, but six different high school options.
-That sounds like a good thing, it means parents and teens have options when it comes to picking a high school to attend.
+Parents and teens have options when it comes to picking a high school to attend.
 However, having six different Santa Ana high school attendance options also makes understanding the boundary maps more difficult.

 We will start at Valley High School.
 This high school covers most of the western side of Santa Ana.
 You will be attending Valley High School if you live within the borders created by W. Warner Ave, S. Bristol St., W. 17th St., and the Santa Ana River.
 The School covers 9th-12th grade and is part of the Santa Ana Unified School District.